wouter-swierstra/logic-notes/notes/notes.md

 #### *Reductio ad absurdum*

-To complet our natural deduction rules for classical propositional logic, we need one final rule:
+To complete our natural deduction rules for classical propositional logic, we need one final rule:

 \begin{prooftree}